anthonyjoeseph/fancy-todo-mvc/article-backups/shouldtask.md

 [^2]: `TaskEither` is also [defined as an `interface`](https://github.com/gcanti/fp-ts/blob/a5f06e7172eab0fe36ea72ae19263e2d78cc3200/src/TaskEither.ts#L41)

 [^3]: You can get rid of the `any` type in this code using [io-ts](https://github.com/gcanti/io-ts/blob/master/index.md). io-ts uses `Either` for its errors too - it's a match made in heaven!
+Here's a great tutorial: [fp-ts and Beautiful API Calls](https://dev.to/gnomff_65/fp-ts-and-beautiful-api-calls-1f55)

 [^4]: Returning a value from a parameterless function to make it lazily evaluated is a common pattern called a 'thunk'.
 In this example, we would say that `later` is a thunk.
 [According to Eric Raymond](https://en.wikipedia.org/wiki/Thunk#cite_note-1):